 Francesca Crivello is the Operations Coordinator for the Center for Career Development.
 Francesca manages and assists in the performance of programs and events; evaluates supplemental resources; supervises student employees; assists in the preparation of budgets and monitors expenses; and directs departmental workflow.
 Prior to her role at the Center for Career Development, Francesca worked for the Office of Undergraduate Admissions, compiling application materials and processing them through the online system.
 She received a Bachelor of Arts in Spanish, Linguistics, and Psychology and a Minor in Business Administration from UConn.

 Corporate Partner Relations Coordinator

-Gabrielle Carver is the Corporate Partner Relations Coordinator at the Center for Career Development.
+Gabrielle Comella is the Corporate Partner Relations Coordinator at the Center for Career Development.
 As the coordinator, Gabrielle manages activities and programs supporting the Center’s employer engagement strategies and Corporate Partner Relations team.
 Additionally, Gabrielle supports day-to-day administrative duties of the team, and manages large-scale programs & events, including the annual career fairs.
 Prior to joining UConn in December 2019, Gabrielle received her bachelor’s degree in Hospitality & Tourism Management and worked in various customer service roles, focusing on sales and operations.

 Jess Buller (she/her/hers) is a Career Consultant working with students in the College of Agriculture, Health, and Natural Resources.
 Jess meets with students to discuss and explore all aspects of their career development.
 Additionally, Jess serves as a coordinator for the Career Champion Program, working to create relationships with faculty and staff to further career readiness knowledge across campus.